frankbydefault/Technical-Test-String-Calculator/F#/Reflections.md

 ## Task 2: Infinite Arithmetic

 I didn't add any modifications from Task 1.
 Since the solution already handles any string size.

+## Task 3: Breaking Newlines

+Basically I mantained the structure but made a modification to the `splitString` function.
+I hard coded an array of the input separators, then applied them into the `split()` method.
+Made me really happy to see that in F# the `split` can handle multiple separators in one go, it works more like a "filter everithing that is in this list" and it saves me extra lines of code.
+I don't know why Pyhton `split` doen't allow this, makes so much sence.

+Some extra logic I had to add was a way to remove empty strings, since I also added a new edge case: What if we have consecutive separators, like `"1,,2"`.
+The `split` would produce a list `['1', '', '2']` and the sum will fail.

+**Note:** In the documentation there is an example with `split()` to handle empty or white spaces like `let subs = s.Split(separators, StringSplitOptions.RemoveEmptyEntries)` but I couldn't manage to make it work, so I just made a filter manually using a anonymous function.